t-mart/monoff/README.md

 ![add to taskbar](/docs/add-to-taskbar.gif)

-From here, you can just click to icon to turn off your monitors.
+From here, you can just click to icon the turn off your monitors.

-If you want to add a delay to this shortcut, edit the `Target` value its properties:
+If you want to add a delay to this shortcut, edit the `Target` value in its properties:

 ![edit shortcut arguments](/docs/shortcut-arguments.gif)